The Sound of Music (film): Filming and post-production

-Principal photography began on March 26, 1964, at 20th Century Fox studios in Los Angeles, where scenes from Maria's bedroom and the abbey cloister and graveyard were filmed.
+Principal photography began on March 26, 1964, at 20th Century-Fox studios in Los Angeles, where scenes were filmed from Maria's bedroom and the abbey cloister and graveyard.
 The company then flew to Salzburg, where filming resumed on April 23 at Mondsee Abbey for the wedding scenes.
 From April 25 through May 22, scenes were filmed at the Felsenreitschule, Nonnberg Abbey, Mirabell Palace Gardens, Residence Fountain, and various street locations throughout the Altstadt (Old Town) area of the city.
 Wise faced opposition from city leaders who did not want him staging scenes with swastika banners.
 They relented after he threatened instead to include old newsreel footage featuring the banners.
-On days when it rained, a constant challenge for the company, Wise arranged for scenes to be shot at St. Margarethen Chapel and Dürer Studios (Reverend Mother's office).
-From May 23 to June 7, the company worked at Schloss Leopoldskron and an adjacent property called Bertelsmann for scenes representing the lakeside terrace and gardens of the von Trapp villa.
+Rainy days were a constant challenge for the company, so Wise arranged for scenes to be shot at St. Margarethen Chapel and Dürer Studios (Reverend Mother's office).
+From May 23 to June 7, the company worked at Schloss Leopoldskron and an adjacent property called Bertelsmann for scenes representing the lakeside terrace and gardens of the Trapp villa.
 From June 9 to 19, scenes were shot at Frohnburg Palace, which represented the front and back façades of the villa.
-Karath could not swim and was in danger during the capsizing boat scene.
-The "Do-Re-Mi" picnic scene in the mountains was filmed above the town of Werfen in the Salzach River valley on June 25 and 27.
+Kym Karath could not swim and nearly drowned during the capsizing boat scene.
+She was saved by Heather Menzies but had swallowed so much water that she vomited all over her.
+The "Do-Re-Mi" picnic scene in the mountains was filmed above the town of Werfen in the Salzach River valley on June 25 and 27, including a brief scene of the family riding the Schafberg Railway up the mountain.
 The opening sequence of Maria on her mountain was filmed from June 28 to July 2 at Mehlweg mountain near the town of Marktschellenberg in Bavaria.
 During filming, Birch trees were added and then removed.
-The brook she walks through was plastic filled with water which was put there during filming.
+The brook that she walks through was plastic filled with water which was put there during filming.
 The final scene of the von Trapp family escaping over the mountains was filmed on the Obersalzberg in the Bavarian Alps.